 David James Kelly, John Coven, Michael Green, Scott Frank, James Mangold, Roy Thomas, Len Wein, John Romita, Sr., Craig Kyle, Christopher Yost, Chris Claremont, Stan Lee, James Mangold, Gabriel Hardman, Benton Jew, Jesse Michael Owen

-cyborg, experiment, self-destruction, mutant, future, dystopia, immortality, marvel comic, sequel, superhero, based on comic, scientific experiment, super powers, neo-western, troubled past, life on the margin
+cyborg, experiment, self-destruction, mutant, future, dystopia, immortality, sequel, superhero, based on comic, super powers, neo-western, troubled past, life on the margin, stan lee

 Knocked it out of the park